Nanping Fujian, China Travel Guide

 It is best to rely on vegetarian options or prepare your own food if these are strict requirements.

-Consider bringing specific edible goods if necessary.
+Consider bringing specific edible goods if required.

 Many tea houses in Wuyishan offer guided tea tasting and demonstrations of traditional tea ceremonies.